 What Does Bad Credit Mean In This Case?

 Bad credit history will not prevent you from getting approved for a fiduciary bond.
-In fact, there are various surety companies that take pride in helping individuals with poor credit status.
+In fact, there are various surety companies such as ConstructionBond in Canada that take pride in helping individuals with poor credit status.
 Whether you are labeled a minor or high risk applicant, you will find a surety company that will work with you.